Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Sources of uncertainties on QCD coupling

-Figure \ref{fig:alphas_scan_290forms} illustrates the low correlation of best-fit $\alpha_s(M_Z)$ and PDFs by comparing the $\chi^2$ dependence from an $\alpha_s(M_Z)$ scan for the functional forms of the nominal CT25 fit and 287 fits with alternative PDF parametrizations explored as a part of the full CT25 exercise.
+Figure \ref{fig:alphas_scan_290forms} illustrates the low correlation of best-fit $\alpha_s$ and PDFs by comparing the $\chi^2$ dependence from an $\alpha_s$ scan for the functional forms of the nominal CT25 fit and 287 fits with alternative PDF parametrizations explored as a part of the full CT25 exercise.
 In this plot, we focus on the component of the total $\chi^2$ consisting from experimental log-likelihoods and denoted by $\chi^2_R$ as in Eq.~(\ref{chi2total}), and neglecting the prior component $\chi^2_\textrm{LM}$ that is relatively constant in this comparison.
 All fits in this figure are done with identical settings that are close both to the CT25prel and final CT25 ones introduced in Sec.~\ref{sec:DataSets}.
 Namely, the shown fit with the nominal CT25 parametrization achieves $\min\chi^2_R\equiv \chi^2_0=5087$ for $N_\textrm{pt}=4260$ data points.
-Compared to the CT25prel fit, it excludes the CDHSW heavy-nucleus CC DIS data set \cite{Berge:1989hr}, which prefers a low $\alpha_s(M_Z)$, as well as the weakly sensitive H1 $F_L$ data set~\cite{H1:2010fzx}.
+Compared to the CT25prel fit, it excludes the CDHSW heavy-nucleus CC DIS data set \cite{Berge:1989hr}, which prefers a low $\alpha_s$, as well as the weakly sensitive H1 $F_L$ data set~\cite{H1:2010fzx}.
 It retains other experiments of the CT25prel baseline.

 The orange star in Fig.~\ref{fig:alphas_scan_290forms} indicates the best-fit combination $\{\alpha_s\approx 0.1185, \chi^2_R=5087\}$ obtained with the nominal CT25 parametrization.
-The approximately parabolic orange curve indicates the $\chi^2_R$ dependence from the $\alpha_s$ scan with this parametrization.
-The vertical magenta band indicates the interval of $\alpha_s(M_Z)$ values corresponding to the increase $\Delta \chi^2_R \leq 1$ from the $\alpha_s$ scan, measured with respect to the minimal $\chi^2_R$ on this quasi-parabola.
+The orange curve indicates the $\chi^2_R$ dependence from the $\alpha_s$ scan with this parametrization.
+This curve closely follows the parabolic behavior.
+The vertical magenta band indicates the interval of $\alpha_s$ values corresponding to the increase $\Delta \chi^2_R \leq 1$ from the $\alpha_s$ scan, measured with respect to the minimal $\chi^2_R$ on this quasi-parabola.